About the Churn Guide

 Customer success means anticipating your clients’ challenges and proactively providing solutions before they reach out.
 It’s the main way customer success software helps you boost clients’ happiness and, ultimately, their loyalty.

-No matter if you’re just getting started with customer success or you’re a veteran in this field, you can always learn something new about churn – we ourselves had our fair share of A-HA! moments while writing this guide, even after 19+ years in customer relationship-facing roles.
+No matter if you’re just getting started with customer success strategy or you’re a veteran in this field, you can always learn something new about churn – we ourselves had our fair share of A-HA! moments while writing this guide, even after 19+ years in customer relationship-facing roles.

 What is Churn?